-3 BRS participants who first entered service on or after January 1, 2018, are eligible to receive government automatic contributions after 60 days of service.
-BRS participants who first entered service on December 31, 2017, or earlier are immediately eligible to receive matching contributions.
+&lt;sup>3 BRS participants who first entered service on or after January 1, 2018, are eligible to receive government automatic contributions after 60 days of service.
+BRS participants who first entered service on December 31, 2017, or earlier and opted into the BRS are immediately eligible to receive government automatic contributions.